AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Introduction

-We choose to use smart contract~\cite{buterin2014next} for programming our logic on blockchain and IPFS (Interplanetary File System)~\cite{IPFS14} for our decentralized storage.
-However, instead of straightforwardly using them as in other blockchain- and IPFS-based systems~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20}, we identify and overcome two previously underestimated challenges.
-First, we significantly reduce gas costs by proposing a set of design-level mechanisms (as compared with code-level gas optimizations~\cite{GASPER17,MadMax18,GASOL20}) for gas-efficient app storing and retrieving on chain.
-Notably, we transform the typical in-contract data structures to transaction log-based contract storage, which reduces gas by a factor of 53 per operation (20,000 v.s.
-375 Gas).
-Second, we surprisingly found that IPFS is not distributed by default --- files stay only in the original IPFS node and are cached at IPFS gateways only when there are requests.
-To make IPFS really distributed, we build an IPFS consortium network that periodically caches app files at IPFS gateways and timely backup apps at crowdsourced server nodes.
-We also propose a mechanism to identify fast and uncensored IPFS gateways for distributed app downloading.
+We utilize smart contracts~\cite{buterin2014next} for implementing our logic on the blockchain and leverage IPFS (Interplanetary File System)~\cite{IPFS14} for decentralized storage.
+However, rather than employing them in a conventional manner like other blockchain- and IPFS-based systems~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20}, we address and overcome two previously neglected challenges: \begin{itemize} \item Firstly, we significantly reduce gas costs by introducing a series of design-level mechanisms, in contrast to code-level gas optimizations~\cite{GASPER17, MadMax18, GASOL20, ibatch21}.
+These mechanisms ensure efficient app storing and retrieval on the blockchain while minimizing gas consumption.
+Notably, we achieve this by transitioning from conventional in-contract data structures to transaction log-based contract storage, resulting in a gas reduction by a factor of 53 per operation (20,000 vs. 375 Gas).

+\item Secondly, we surprisingly found that IPFS is not inherently distributed.
+By default, files are only stored in the original IPFS node and cached at IPFS gateways when there are requests.
+To achieve true distribution in IPFS, we establish an IPFS consortium network that periodically caches app files at IPFS gateways and performs timely backups of apps at crowdsourced server nodes.
+Additionally, we propose a mechanism to identify fast and uncensored IPFS gateways for the distributed downloading of apps. \end{itemize}

-To further make \name secure and sustainable, we still need to address three \name-specific system challenges.
-First, to securely retrieve apps from existing app markets without the network security guarantee, we extract and validate the checksums that are potentially embedded in apps' market pages, and also achieve alternative security when there are no checksums.
-Second, to avoid repackaged apps from polluting our market, we propose a mechanism that exploits a lightweight yet effective app certificate field to detect repackaged apps, and experimentally validate it using 15,297 repackaged app pairs.
-Third, as a monetary incentive for crowdsourced server nodes, we design a mechanism of charging upload fees to maintain the platform self-sustainability.
+To make \name secure and sustainable, we further address three \name-specific system issues.
+Firstly, to securely retrieve apps from existing app markets without a network security guarantee, we extract and validate checksums that may be embedded in apps' market pages.
+In cases where checksums are unavailable, we implement alternative security measures.
+Secondly, to prevent repackaged apps from polluting our market, we propose a lightweight yet effective app certificate field mechanism to detect such apps.
+We validate this mechanism experimentally using 15,297 pairs of repackaged apps.
+Lastly, to incentivize crowdsourced server nodes, we design a mechanism that charges upload fees, ensuring the self-sustainability of the platform.